 Adventist HealthCare traces its roots to the turn of the 20th century when Ellen White, co-founder of the Seventh-day Adventist Church, contributed proceeds from the sale of her book, “The Ministry of Healing,” to help build the Washington Sanitarium.
-Its first entity, Washington Sanitarium opened in February 1904, and was temporarily headquartered in Washington, D.C., until a permanent facility in Takoma Park, Md., was opened in June 1907.
+The Washington Sanitarium opened in February 1904 and was temporarily headquartered in Washington, D.C., until moving to Takoma Park, Md., in June 1907.

-In its early years, the Sanitarium (pictured above) improved the physical, mental, and spiritual health of its visitors through rest, exercise, and a wholesome diet.
-After World War I it began providing surgical, obstetric, and emergency care.
-In 1971, the hospital (pictured below, now called Adventist HealthCare Washington Adventist Hospital) performed the first open heart surgery in Montgomery County, Md.
+In its early years, the Sanitarium (pictured above, left) ministered to the physical, mental and spiritual health of its visitors through rest, exercise and a wholesome diet.
+After World War I, the “San” began providing surgical, obstetric and emergency care.
+In 1971, the hospital (pictured above, right, then called Adventist HealthCare Washington Adventist Hospital) performed the first open heart surgery in Montgomery County, Md.
+The hospital transitioned in 2019 to become the new state-of-the-art Adventist HealthCare White Oak Medical Center (pictured below) to further expand healthcare services to the region.

-Today, Adventist HealthCare is the largest provider of healthcare in Montgomery County and touches the lives of approximately 650,000 people annually throughout the Washington, D.C. region.
-It is also one of the largest employers in the state of Maryland, with more than 6,200 employees.
-This nonprofit network includes three acute-care hospitals, a rehabilitation hospital, behavioral health services, a home health agency with several locations, a freestanding emergency department, a comprehensive cancer center and an employed physician group.
+Adventist HealthCare is the largest provider of healthcare in Montgomery County across more than 50 facilities and touches the lives of approximately 650,000 people annually throughout the Washington, D.C., region.
+It is also one of the largest employers in the state of Maryland, with more than 6,200 employees and promotes collaboration through the One Health Quality Alliance, our clinically integrated network of over 1,700 healthcare providers who work together to improve both the quality of care and patient outcomes throughout the region.

 Getting in Touch